-This type of SSRs uses TRIAC to switch the external load.
-As mentioned before, TRIACs aren't polarity sensitive hence this type of SSRs are mostly used for switching A.C loads and they have high resistance.
+As mentioned before, TRIACs aren't polarity sensitive hence this type of SSRs are mostly used for switching A.C SCR. loads and they have high resistance.

-Polarised Switching
+• Polarised Switching

 Coming to polarised switching SSRs, they use MOSFETs to switch the external load.
-MOSFETs have comparatively lower resistance in comparison to the TRIACs and SCRs, but they are polarity sensitive.
-So the external load must be connected carefully by matching the polarity of the SSR and the input waveform should only be D.C.
+MOSFETs have comparatively lower resistance in comparison to the TRIACs and SCRs, • but they are polarity sensitive.
+So the external load must • be connected carefully by matching the polarity of the • SSR and the input waveform should only be D.C.

-Fig. 4. a) Polarity sensitive SSR. b) Non-Polarity sensitive SSR.
+b) Non-Polarity sensitive SSR.